Skip to Main Content

 Quotes, paraphrases, ideas, images, data are examples of information that should be referenced.
 Common knowledge does not need to be referenced.

-How do we cite and reference?
+How do I cite and reference?

 It depends on the referencing style you use.
 If you are unsure, please check with your lecturer.
 Most referencing styles contain the same basic types of information about a source.